jongyaoY/fignet/readme.md

-This work is carried out as part of the [ChargePal project](https://www.dfki.de/en/web/research/projects-and-publications/project/chargepal) through a grant of the German Federal Ministry of Economics and Technology (BMWi) with the grant number 01ME19003D
+This work is carried out as part of the [ChargePal project](https://www.dfki.de/en/web/research/projects-and-publications/project/chargepal) through a grant of the German Federal Ministry for Economic Affairs and Climate Action (BMWK) with the grant number 01ME19003D

 ## License